 This research is ethnographically grounded.
-The data presented is part of an ongoing five-year multi-sited transatlantic London and LA-based research project (2017-2022), involving several complementary methodologies: 1) offline participant observation at key industry events (VidCon UK & USA, Summer in the City), as well as formal and informal content creator meet-ups and events, 2) online participant observation of content creator/influencer culture across a wide range of social media platforms (YouTube, TikTok, Twitch, Instagram, Facebook, Twitter, Snapchat, personal blogs, etc.), 3) In-depth semi-structured interviews with 30 London-based content creators and 1 social media marketing executive, 4) Autoethnographic research in the form of becoming a YouTube creator myself, with the aim of gaining first-hand experiential insights into the nature of content creator labor.
+The data presented is part of an ongoing five-year multisited transatlantic London- and L.A.-based research project (2017-2022), involving several complementary methodologies: (1) offline participant observation at key industry events (VidCon London & United States, Summer in the City), as well as formal and informal content creator meet-ups and events, (2) online participant observation of content creator/influencer culture across a wide range of social media platforms (YouTube, TikTok, Twitch, Instagram, Facebook, Twitter, Snapchat, personal blogs, and so on), (3) In-depth semistructured interviews with 30 London-based content creators and 1 social media marketing executive, and (4) Autoethnographic research in the form of becoming a YouTube creator myself, with the aim of gaining firsthand experiential insights into the nature of content creator labor.

-My research has encompassed as full a spectrum of entrepreneurial creators as I could muster, from attending London Small YouTubers meetings, a community organization for small creators (<20,000 subscribers) carrying out seemingly endless free aspirational labor, diligently approaching social media content creation as an investment in a future self that will hopefully be able to "do what they love" for a living (Duffy, 2017, p. x), to "deep hanging out" (Geertz, 1998) in various green rooms, backstage spaces and highly secured hotel bars at major industry events, in which elite A-list influencers with multiple millions of fans mingle with one another and prominent industry professionals.
+My research has encompassed as full a spectrum of entrepreneurial creators as I could muster, from attending London Small YouTubers meetings, a community organization for small creators (< 20,000 subscribers) carrying out seemingly endless free aspirational labor, diligently approaching social media content creation as an investment in a future self that will hopefully be able to "do what they love" for a living (Duffy, 2017, p. x), to "deep hanging out" (Geertz, 1998) in various green rooms, backstage spaces and highly secured hotel bars at major industry events, in which elite A-list influencers with multiple millions of fans mingle with one another and prominent industry professionals.
 It is important to highlight that this is primarily an ethnography of the London-based influencer industry, but I made the decision to attend VidCon US once a year for three consecutive years (2018-2020) for two main reasons.
-Firstly, a good number of UK-based content creators attend VidCon US and there is a strong overlap between these two community-industries.
-Secondly, LA is the epicenter of the Euro-American online video industry and VidCon US is the world's largest online video convention (with 75,000 attendees in 2019), thus it offers a unique field site for understanding the highly formalized and commercialized end of the industry.
+First, a good number of U.K.-based content creators attend VidCon US and there is a strong overlap between these two community-industries.
+Second, L.A. is the epicenter of the Euro-American online video industry, and VidCon US is the world's largest online video convention (with 75,000 attendees in 2019), thus it offers a unique field site for understanding the highly formalized and commercialized end of the industry.

 Gaining access to elite creators and exclusive events was challenging, as many other researchers of influencer cultures have found, so I think it worthwhile to share some insights.
-I attribute my success in this regard to four main factors.
-1) maintaining a constant presence at events and gatherings over a number of years, 2) demonstrating my positionality as a long-term YouTube culture enthusiast and member of the viewer community, 3) expressing an understanding for the struggles of aspiring and professional creators and taking their labor seriously as such, 4) explicitly aligning myself with creators through my autoethnography, rather than with industry professionals or fans.
+I attribute my success in this regard to four main factors: (1) maintaining a constant presence at events and gatherings over several years, (2) demonstrating my positionality as a long-term YouTube culture enthusiast and a member of the viewer community, (3) expressing an understanding for the struggles of aspiring and professional creators and taking their labor seriously as such, and (4) explicitly aligning myself with creators through my autoethnography, rather than with industry professionals or fans.
 In short, immersing myself fully in the anthropological sensibility of long-term fieldwork.